 \subsection{Datasets}

-In total, there are two datasets being used in this study, a Slack message dataset with 4300 public channels in an R\&D department in a company, and a dataset with 117 project teams with the team composition and performance information.
+In total, there are two datasets being used in this study, a Slack message dataset with 4,300 public channels in an R\&D department in a company, and a dataset with 117 project teams with the team composition and performance information.

-For the 4300 channels dataset, we randomly select 100 channels as a subset for further manual coding analysis.
-For the 117 project team performance dataset, we cross-reference with the 4300 project channels and identified that 54 project teams have a designated and \textbf{publicly-accessible} group chat channel, thus we crawled the messages of the 54 teams, and prepared a sub-dataset for the 54 project teams with both the project performance and its Slack group chat channel messages.
+For the 4,300 channels dataset, we randomly select 100 channels as a subset for further manual coding analysis.
+For the 117 project team performance dataset, we cross-reference with the 4,300 project channels and identified that 54 project teams have a designated and \textbf{publicly-accessible} group chat channel, thus we then prepared a sub-dataset for the 54 project teams with both the project performance and its Slack group chat data.

 Here, we would like to provide a bit more details about the Project Team performance dataset.
 In this R\&D department in the multinational IT company, a re-organization occurred in November 2017 and 117 project teams (not the same as organization teams) were formed.
 For a few months period after November 2017, these teams all were encouraged to submit papers to an academic conference as their primary goal, thus 146 submissions were generated by the conference submission deadline.